 Military Discount: $378

 Special Note: The certificate of completion is not a legal document allowing the owner to gain public access with their dog.
-Prodogz LLC is not a license service dog company but provides customers the opportunity to pursue service dog training with their dog.
+Prodogz LLC is not an accredited service dog company but provides customers the opportunity to pursue service dog training with their dog.
 Customers are encouraged to follow state laws when bringing their dogs into a public setting.

 Types of Service Dogs from (Anything Pawsable Anythingpawsable.com)